fordevio/autoCD/README.md

 Change admin credentials after first login.

+Admin credential is stored in the file "/var/autocd/admin-credential.json", in case you forgot.

 The application is running in http://localhost:5001, Logs of autocd can be seen in output.log

 - Stop running autocd